Reversing Pre-Diabetes With A Plant Based Diet. Stephen Rocked It! + Steel Cut Oats With Date Syrup Recipe

 For some people, there’s no angle or agenda, losing weight for them means going from pre-diabetes to no diabetes, having high blood pressure to normal blood pressure and having high cholesterol to perfect cholesterol.

-So for me, mentioning weight loss as a benefit of eating a plant based diet isn’t important; it’s really fucking important.
+So for me, mentioning weight loss as a benefit of eating a whole food plant based diet isn’t just important; it’s really fucking important.

 There are people who have turned their entire world around by dropping extra weight.

-And today I have a guest who has done just that.
+And today I have a guest who’s done just that.

 Stephen’s story is exactly why I do what I do.

-There are so many people in constant pain and who are perpetually tired.
+There are so many people in constant pain, who are perpetually tired.
 They wake up groggy and feel like, Oh – this again.
 These are the same people who are on multiple medications, the people who have lost hope, and the people who feel like living is a chore.

 And this breaks my fucking heart.
 And what cracks my heart even more is that for the majority of people, it does not have to be like this.